Prototype receiver also includes a MW tuner.

 of the carrier, the receiver's tuned circuit converts FM to AM.
 The bandwidth

-receiver to the most linear point of the response curve, rather than the
+the receiver to the most linear point of the response curve, rather than

-for clearest sound.
+tuning for clearest sound.
+More details on super-regenerative reception

 Most simple super-regenerative detectors

-considerable effect on sound quality.
+effect on sound quality.

 Quench waveform at the UJT emitter.
 The 74.9KHz quench frequency